wlovo/wlovo.github.io/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# What is this?

+This project contains the code needed to build a website for my profile website, which details information about me.

+Uses [Create React App](https://github.com/facebook/create-react-app) to bootstrap React.

 ## Available Scripts